Summary of Significant Accounting Policies

 There were no adjustments to net loss required for purposes of computing diluted earnings per share.

-For the six month periods ended June 30, 2018 and 2017, there were no potential dilutive securities.
+For the three-month periods ended March 31, 2016 and 2015, there were no potential dilutive securities.

 Recently Issued Accounting Pronouncements